Pulock's goal in OT lifts Islanders over Golden Knights 3-2 - WHIZ News

 Nelson snapped a shot past Vegas goaltender Malcolm Subban at 3:56 for his ninth of the season.
 Anthony Beauvillier and Scott Mayfield assisted.

-The teams played a fast-paced and physical game at Nassau Coliseum, the first time the Golden Knights have visited the Islanders’ original home.
-Vegas’ previous two road games against the Islanders were played at Barclays Center in Brooklyn.
+It was the first time the Golden Knights visited the Islanders’ original home at Nassau Coliseum after Vegas’ previous two road games against New York were played at Barclays Center in Brooklyn.

-This one had the feel of a playoff game, rare for teams that only meet twice per season.
+This one had a playoff feel, rare for teams that meet only twice per season.
 Several dozen Golden Knights fans chanted loudly for their team but were quickly drowned out by the loud home crowd.

+“It was a great game, two teams battled real hard.
+I love the way our team competed,’’ Vegas coach Gerard Gallant said.
+“It was a real good road trip.
+If we keep playing like this, we’ll win a lot of hockey games.”

-With the victory, the Islanders improved to 8-2-0 this season at Nassau Coliseum, where they are playing a majority of their home games this season, two years before a planned move into their future home at Belmont Park.
+The Islanders improved to 8-2-0 at Nassau Coliseum, where they are playing a majority of their home games this season, two years before a planned move into their new arena at Belmont Park.

-Clutterbuck opened the scoring for the Islanders at 4:26 of the second, scoring unassisted to finish a 3-on-1 break when he rifled the puck past Subban for his third goal of the season.
+Clutterbuck opened the scoring at 4:26 of the second, scoring unassisted to finish a 3-on-1 break when he rifled the puck past Subban for his third goal of the season.

-Tuch tied it at 15:27 of the second when he wired the puck over Varlamov’s right shoulder to continue his stellar play on the road trip.
-Tuch also scored twice in Monday’s 4-1 win over the Rangers at Madison Square Garden and had three assists in Tuesday’s 4-3 win at New Jersey.
+Tuch tied it at 15:27 when he wired the puck over Varlamov’s right shoulder to continue his stellar play on the road trip.
+Tuch also scored twice in Monday’s 4-1 victory over the Rangers at Madison Square Garden and had three assists in Tuesday’s 4-3 win at New Jersey.
 Cody Glass and Jon Merrill assisted on Tuch’s fifth goal of the season.

-Subban made a number of excellent saves in the first.
-He made a sharp glove stop on defenseman Adam Pelech at 14:50 and another on Jordan Eberle on his doorstep at 16:10.
+Subban made a number of excellent saves in the first period.
+He had a sharp glove stop on defenseman Adam Pelech at 14:50 and another on Jordan Eberle on his doorstep at 16:10.

-Varlamov had an especially strong second, denying Golden Knights leading goal scorer Reilly Smith on a 2-on-1 chance from the right circle.
+Varlamov had an especially strong second, denying Smith, the Golden Knights’ leading goal scorer, on a 2-on-1 chance from the right circle.
 Varlamov stopped Marchessault from point-blank range while Vegas was on a power play 12 minutes into the middle period.

 The Islanders held a 13-8 shots advantage after the scoreless first.
-Vegas outshot the Islanders 13-12 in the second.
-In the third, the Golden Knights had an 11-4 edge.
+Vegas outshot the Islanders 13-12 in the second, and the Golden Knights had an 11-4 edge in the third.

 The Islanders were coming off a 4-2 loss at Montreal on Tuesday and had played five of their last six on the road since an overtime win in Brooklyn against Pittsburgh on Nov.
 21.

-NOTES: The Islanders scratched defenseman Noah Dobson and forwards Michael Dal Colle and Otta Koivula … The Islanders also placed forward Tom Kuhnhackl on long-term injured reserve and sent him to AHL Bridgeport …The Golden Knights scratched defenseman Nick Holden and forward Cody Eakin … The teams meet again on Feb.
-15 in Las Vegas … The Islanders are 5-3-1 against Western Conference teams and 14-3-1 against Eastern Conference opponents.
+NOTES: Subban made 28 saves. … The Islanders scratched defenseman Noah Dobson and forwards Michael Dal Colle and Otto Koivula. … The Islanders also placed forward Tom Kuhnhackl on long-term injured reserve and sent him to Bridgeport of the AHL. …The Golden Knights scratched defenseman Nick Holden and forward Cody Eakin … The teams meet again on Feb.
+15 in Las Vegas. … The Islanders are 5-3-1 against Western Conference teams and 14-3-1 against Eastern Conference opponents.

 UP NEXT